 Upon completion of this course you will be able to:

-This course is comprised of 14 modules and a final assessment.
+This course is comprised of 14 modules and a final assessment which takes 6-7 hours to complete.
 The course modules are as follows:

 Module 1: Course Introduction